-The union of municipalities' main goal is to reduce air pollution, implement mitigation actions and measures to reduce CO_2 emissions, as well as cope with the impacts of climate change affecting the area.
+The union of municipalities' main goal is to reduce air pollution, implement mitigation actions and measures to reduce $CO_2$ emissions, as well as cope with the impacts of climate change affecting the area.

-The union of municipalities of Donnieh aims at making those strategic decisions in terms of the future development of the region, that would create local jobs for residents, development of sustainable tourism, investing on producing RES/ energy efficiency equipment and materials, the new modern water harvesting systems, the villages greening, the sustainable strategy for livestock sector development, and the sustainable solid waste management strategy.
+The union of municipalities of Donnieh aims at making those strategic decisions in terms of the future development of the region, that would create local jobs for residents through the reactivation of the agricultural sector as it was in the past, development of sustainable tourism, investing on producing RES/ energy efficiency equipment and materials, the new modern water harvesting systems, the villages greening, the sustainable strategy for livestock sector development, and the sustainable solid waste management strategy.